Gaurav3099/emoji-maker/README.md

 # emoji-maker
-A JavaScript application to create emoji view application: https://gaurav3099.github.io/emoji-maker/
+A JavaScript application to create emoji.<br>
+View application:
+https://gaurav3099.github.io/emoji-maker/

 To Create an emoji: